telerik/fiddler-everywhere-docs/installation-and-setup/quickstart-linux.md

 1. Return the Fiddler Everywhere application and choose whether to become a trial user or purchase a subscription plan by selecting either the **Start Free Trial** or the **BUY NOW** link.

-## Step 3: Fiddle with the Traffic
+## Step 3: Interact with the Captured Traffic

 You can now take advantage of the Fiddler Everywhere capabilities - capture, inspect, save & share, import *& export, mock and modify HTTPS traffic.